binhanle/eem202a-project/method_technical.md

 It is possible to record only a portion of the targeted video streaming using the presented Python screen recording program.
 However, it is assumed that the entire video file is available for the selected audio and video synchronization approach presented in this project.

-This approach can be found under: https://drive.google.com/open?id=1n4rBjcSOEgC-LY5tTem6cpkIY0Y4amEK
+This approach can be found under: [Click here](https://drive.google.com/open?id=1n4rBjcSOEgC-LY5tTem6cpkIY0Y4amEK)
-<a href="https://drive.google.com/open?id=1n4rBjcSOEgC-LY5tTem6cpkIY0Y4amEK">Click Here</a>

 #### Demultiplexing of Video and Audio Files